ChrisWhealy/wasm_sha3/docs/dev_usage.md

 ## Overview

 ***IMPORTANT***<br>Development version of the WASM binary can only be run through NodeJS and not CLI runtimes such as `wasmer` or `wasmtime`.
-This is because although the CLI invokes `sha3.wasm` from within an instance of the `WASI` runtime, it cannot also provide instances of the extra `debug` and `log` modules that are also needed during development.
+This is because although the CLI invokes `sha3.wasm` from within an instance of the `WASI` runtime, it cannot provide instances of the extra `debug` and `log` modules that are also needed during development.
 This means if you try to invoke the `dev` version of the WASM module from say `wasmtime`, it will fail with a link error.

 Also, CLI runtimes such as `wasmer` and `wasmtime` only ever invoke the `_start()` function.